chbatey/docker-jvm-talk/README.md

 ### Cost savings

-// Show number of servers for single vs VMs vs Kubernetes
+// TODO: Show number of servers for single vs VMs vs Kubernetes

-## What>
+## What

+The best way to work with Docker is to learn a small amount about the underlying kernel features.

 ### Namespaces